entailor/pytailor/docs/documentation/getting_started.md

     ```

 #### 2. Configure backend
-When pytailor is installed your ca use the CLI to set up a barebone config file:
+When pytailor is installed you can use the CLI to set up a barebone config file:
 ```
 tailor init
 ```